 Update 4/26/16: I just watched a German movie “Look Who’s Back” based on the novel of the same name.
 The English translation is a bestseller.
 It’s similar in idea to my novel.

 This is my upcoming novel with a mock-up cover.

 True to the prophecy of the Russian poet Mayakovsky, “Lenin lived/ Lenin lives/ Lenin will live,” Vladimir Ilyich comes back to life in his Red Square Mausoleum.
 He gets a second chance to fight for the poor, destroy the rich, and gain power for himself.
 Unhappy with Putin’s Russia, he comes to America and runs for the office of President, Constitution be damned.
 On his way toward taking over America, he becomes an overnight sensation thanks to his novelty, his maverick status and his support from poor Russian and rich American aficionados.
 Women love him, and the rest of the voters are split equally between hysterical adoration and well-grounded hate.
 Some want Constitutional amendment, and some want him dead again.
 The Russian Mafia and politicians strive to control him while a love-crazed physician wants a revenge for her scorned advances.

 A squad of his closest comrades, a platoon of doctors, a company of nurses, and a battalion of Latvian guards surrounded his bed in concentric circles.
-Each had his purpose in the scheme of things.
-Lenin was the torch, and they were the sparks.
-Lenin was the summit, and they were the hills.
-Lenin was the sun, and they were the comets.
+He was the stone, and they were the ripples.
+He was the summit, and they were the hills.
+He was the sun, and they were the comets.

 The comrades read him The Manifesto of the Communist Party, though they could hardly get past “A spectre is haunting Europe—the spectre of communism” because of spasms in their throats, and because their tears turned the pages back into the paper pulp where it came from.